Unity-Environmental-University/LXD-Documentation/Writerside/topics/Add-to-Canvas-Shell-Request.md

 4. Click "+ People"
 5. Under "Add user(s) by" Click on "Login ID"
 6. In the text box for "Login IDs (required)" type the user name provided
-7. Under "Role" change to "Teacher" unless the request states otherwise
+7. Under "Role" change to "Course QA" unless the request states otherwise
 8. Check box for "Can interact with users in their section only"
 9. Click "Next"
 10. Click "Add Users"